Blog / 9 min read

 HHS Section 405(d): The Department of Health and Human services has released a Cybersecurity Framework Implementation Guide to establish a risk based framework for a systematic approach to risk reduction.
 405(d) includes a deeper set of considerations around medical device cybersecurity in addition to the existing focus on consensus-based and industry-led guidelines, best practices, methodologies, procedures, and processes that serve to reduce cybersecurity risk to healthcare environments

-GDPR: Similar to HIPPA, the General Data Protection Regulation (GDPR) is a comprehensive privacy and data protection law in the European Union (EU).
+GDPR: Similar to HIPAA, the General Data Protection Regulation (GDPR) is a comprehensive privacy and data protection law in the European Union (EU).
 This regulation has a significant impact on the security and privacy practices related to medical devices that process personal data.
 Adhering to GDPR requirements help protect patients' privacy, promotes transparency, and enhances security.

-NIS2: The Network and Information Security Directive (NIS) has established NIS2 to tackle the limitations of NIS1 by providing legal measures to boost the level of cyber-resilience and incident response capacities of businesses operating in the EU.
+NIS2: The Network and Information Security Directive (NIS) has established NIS2 compliance to tackle the limitations of NIS1 by providing legal measures to boost the level of cyber-resilience and incident response capacities of businesses operating in the EU.
 NIS2 affects medical device manufacturers by requiring they establish a cybersecurity risk management process, a reporting process, and an information sharing process to enhance their overall cybersecurity posture.

 SOCI: The Security of Critical Infrastructure (SOCI) Act creates a framework for the regulation and protection of Australia’s critical infrastructure sectors.
 The objective is to ensure HDOs and other critical infrastructure organizations take a holistic and proactive approach towards identifying, preventing, and mitigating risks from all hazards.
 Requirements include registration of critical assets, mandatory cybersecurity incident reporting, and an implementation of a risk management program to combat the recent rise in cyberattacks, and to protect the integrity of Australia's essential services.